Why It’s So Hard to Find Degrees Online

 Better yet I’ll ask Rachel in HR, she can probably answer all of my questions

-This is a pretty typical scenario for millions of working professionals looking to get their degree.
+This is a pretty typical scenario for millions of working professionals looking to find degrees online.
 They are trying hard to move forward but lack the expertise, time and patience to do it the right way.
 The result is they either make no decision (week after week, month after month) or (even worse) they make the wrong decision and cost themselves and their company time and money.

 What’s needed is clear and concise information on a few key areas, including the total cost of attendance, the value of current transfer credits, the format of the education, and what you’re getting for the money in terms of support resources, faculty and curriculum among other things.